samplchallenges/SAMPL8/README.md

 ### The GSK physical properties challenges

 We recently finalized work with GSK on data collection for a physical properties challenge.
-The data recently cleared legal review at GSK and a challenge is under construction.
+The data recently cleared legal review at GSK and a challenge is underway.
 We have collected:

 - pKa data for 24 compounds
 - pH-dependent solubility for these compounds
 - logD for 11 of these compounds for distribution between different phases: water-octanol, water-cyclohexane, water-ethyl acetate, water-heptane, water-MEK, water-TBME, and cyclohexane-DMF.
 Not all combinations of distribution coefficient are available because of compound solubility in the different phases.
 The total number of data points/combinations of (compound)x(phase identities) is between 40 and 50.

-It is likely we would run first a pKa prediction challenge on the 24 compounds, and then a logD challenge.
+We will first run a pKa challenge on the 24 compounds, and then a logD challenge.

 Details on dataset collection [are available in this talk from the GCC/EuroSAMPL workshop](https://dx.doi.org/10.5281/zenodo.4245127).

 GSK physical properties challenge molecules in Tripos MOL2, SDF, and PDB file format are now available (3/10/21).
 Enumerated microstates of each molecule are available (as of 5/4/21).

+Generally, the challenge structure resembles that of the [SAMPL7 physical properties challenge](https://doi.org/10.26434/chemrxiv.14461962.v1).

 ## MANIFEST